larsbrinkhoff/fearless-git/README.md

 trenches.
 It will explain the nitty gritty of rewriting branch history to make clean pull requests.

+It's not a substitute for reading the git documentation.
+The reader is supposed to know the basics of git, and to be able to look up details about git commands in the manual pages.

 ### A Little Bit Of Background

 Git was made by Linus Torvalds for managing Linux source code.
 I